What is Pediatric Anaphylaxis?

 What are the most common food allergies?

-The most common food allergy before 4 years of age is milk allergy.
-More than 170 foods can cause food allergies, but more than 90% of food allergies are caused by milk, wheat, soy, egg, tree nuts, peanuts, shellfish and fish.
+More than 170 foods can cause food allergies, but more than 90% of food allergies are caused by milk, wheat, soy, egg, tree nuts, peanuts, shellfish, fish and sesame seed.

 How can you prevent an anaphylactic response?

 The standard treatment is strict avoidance of the allergen and carrying two epinephrine injectors with you or with your child at all times.
 For food allergies, learn to read food labels to protect against accidental exposure to an allergen.
 Food labels are required to clearly identify if the food contains any of eight specific food allergy sources (milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soy.)